 Fremont Weir Adult Fish Passage Modification Project: Construction of this project was started and completed in 2018.
 This project is intended to improve fish passage and be operational for the 2018-19 winter migration season.
 DWR is the lead on operating the facility in coordination with CDFW.
-See link to website for video and more detail https://water.ca.gov/News/Blog/2019/Feb-19/Fremont-Weir-Project
+See the link to DWR's website for video and more details: https://water.ca.gov/News/Blog/2019/Feb-19/Fremont-Weir-Project.